epomatti/aws-data-integrity/README.md

 - Governance - Users may be authorized to delete objects or vault
 - Compliance - Enables with start date (at least 3 days in the future).
 During this grace period the lock may be modified or removed.
 After this, the vault is immutable, and no one can delete backups or delete/manage the vault, forever.
 Only terminating the AWS account.

-## Legal Holds

-Can be applied to:
-- S3 Object lock legal hold (requires S3 object lock to be enabled).
-Object-level setting.
-- AWS Backup legal hold (does not require vault lock).
-Prevents backups from being deleted for duration of lock.
-All or selected backups.